prachij2810/Data-Storage-Analytics-With-Dashboard/desktop_app/README.md

-Pre-requisites
+# Pre-requisites

-Install NodeJS from
+## Install NodeJS from
 https://nodejs.org/en/

-Install Electron using the following command
+## Install Electron using the following command

 npm install -g electron

-Clone the Code using the following command git clone <url>
+## Clone the Code using the following command
+git clone url

-Go into the project folder and run the application using the following commands
+## Go into the project folder and run the application using the following commands

-cd <path>
+cd file-path
 npm install
 npm start